hyperxpro/Brotli4j/README.md

 ### Gradle

 For gradle, some additional configuration must be added in order to allow gradle to resolve the correct native artifacts automatically, based on your architecture.
-Do note that when creating a [distribution zip/tar](https://docs.gradle.org/current/userguide/distribution_plugin.html), this will cause the distribution to only have the natives for the architecture it was compiled on.
-In order to have it include all natives, some additional configuration would be necessary.
-(For example, creating a custom configuration which has the `all` operating system & architecture, similar to what is done for shadow)

 This also supports [shadow](https://gradleup.com/shadow/), so that the shaded jar will contain the natives for *all* architectures.

+> [!NOTE]
+> Do note that when creating a [distribution zip/tar](https://docs.gradle.org/current/userguide/distribution_plugin.html),
+> this will cause the distribution to only have the natives for the architecture it was compiled on.
+> In order to have it include all natives, some additional configuration would be necessary.
+> (For example, creating a custom configuration which has the `all` operating system & architecture, similar to what is done for shadow)

 There are two ways it can be added: